 - General malaise,

-May be rather uncomfortable from the patient’s side of things, they’re generally not considered “life-threatening” side effects which is ultimately all an insurance underwriter is going to care about.
+May be rather uncomfortable from the patient’s side of things; they’re generally not considered “life-threatening” side effects, which is ultimately all an insurance underwriter will care about.

 What concerns a…

-Life insurance underwriter more about one’s Relpax prescription more is “when” where you originally prescribed it, and how often have you refilled your original prescription.
-This is important to an insurance underwriter because it will provide him or her with an insight into how often you are experiencing migraines which can and often will affect the outcome of your life insurance application.
+Life insurance underwriters know more about one’s Relpax prescription, “when,” where you originally prescribed it, and how often you have refilled your original prescription.
+This is important to an insurance underwriter because it will provide him or her with an insight into how often you are experiencing migraines, which can and often will affect the outcome of your life insurance application.

 This is also why…

 What you’re typically going to find once a life insurance underwriter learns that you have been prescribed Relpax and that you have been diagnosed with having experienced a migraine in the past is that they will then want to learn more about the frequency and severity of your migraines before they proceed with processing your life insurance application.